Two blocks, 105 businesses, 56 heritage houses, a bohemian neighborhood, and history are part of La Ronda whose original name is Juan de Dios Morales.

 Activities at La Ronda

 Some of the traditional restaurants and attractions we recommend visiting while at La Ronda street are: Los Geranios Restaurant, Dulce Placer Ice cream Shop, Cheztiff artisanal Chocolate factory where you may also see the chocolate making process in a tour, some traditional sweets like the famous Colaciones or Mistelas.
-Also, the Quito Turismo exhibition house where recreations of some Ecuadorian traditions are permanently exhibiting.
-Talleres Guayasamin, also you may want to try Canelazo the traditional Andean hot drink.
-Why not a chocolate with cheese a lamb stew guinea pig (cuy) or a Wind empanada!
+Also, the Quito turismo exhibition house where recreations of some Ecuadorian traditions are permanently exhibiting.
+Taller Guayasamin, also you may want to try Canelazo the traditional Andean hot drink.
+Why not a chocolate with cheese, a lamb stew, guinea pig (cuy) or a huge wind empanada at any of the small restaurants at La Ronda street.